 The Company capitalizes expenses directly related to securing its credit facilities.
 These deferred costs are amortized as interest expense over the term of the underlying facilities.
-Unamortized deferred financing costs are included as reductions in the long-term debt in the Consolidated Balance Sheets.
+Unamortized deferred financing costs are shown as a non-current asset in the Consolidated Balance Sheets.